sesam-community/training-connector/README.md

 1. Collect the product data from Tripletex
    - What can be used as _id?
 How is that added to the entity?
 2. Insert a new Tripletex product (you will need to repost and edit an entity to do this)
    - How to construct a REST operation?
 How does the share entity need to be edited in order to provoke an insert?
+   - To insert an entity the $origin property must be present and the primary_key must be missing
 3. Update the Tripletex product you inserted (you will need to repost and edit an entity to do this)
    - How does a share entity need to be edited to provoke an update?
 What happens in the share template before the actual update REST operation?
+   - To update an entity you need $based_on and $based_on_properties
    - The goal is to test the operation, not how the properties are built.
 Editing $based_on and $based_on_properties to include only 1 or 2 properties (instead of the whole entity) is a good way to get the comparison function to evaluate to update.
+If your entity gets out of sync with what is stored in the system database, re-run the collect pipe to get the latest version.
 4. $last-modified is using \["now"\].
 Use data from the incoming entity instead
    - What data exists in the entity that can be used to construct $last-modified?
       <details>